 Coloring Method Explanation

 - First, you will color each node in the graph one of two colors, say 0 and 1.
-Using these two colors, you will partition the graph into two sets and prepare to see if it is a bipartite graph or not.
+Using these two colors, you will partition the graph into two sets to confirm if it follows the properties of a bipartite graph or not.

 - You will perform the above procedure with any unvisited node in the graph.
 You will color this node the first color, e.g., color 0, assign it as the start node, and explore its connected neighbors.